 Shibamata, Katsushika-ku was featured as the hometown of Tora-san, the main character in the Otoko wa Tsurai yo movie series.
 Kameari served as the model for the town where the adventures of Ryo-san, a police officer, unfold in the manga series "Kochira Katsushika-ku Kameari Koenmae Hashutsujo" ("Kochikame").
 As you tour these locations, you can enjoy the many faces of the area, including the approach to the shrine and the warm shopping street in front of the station.

-Keisei Kanamachi Line Taishakuten 2 min. on foot 7 min. on foot Taishakutenon foot Shibamata , Daikyoji Temple sando 100 m 150 m 380 m Sta.
-Katsushika Yamada Taishakuten Shibamata Yoii sando Museum 600 m Tora-san Museum 200 m Tour of Kameari Keisei Kanamachi Line 30 min.
-On foot Kameari Sta.
-Shibamata Ryo-san 140 m Sta.
-Keisei Kanamachi Line, JR Joban Line [North Exit] Statues Kameari Youroad (Kameari Ginza Shopping Street) Kameari Kameari Sta.
-Katori-jinja Park 300 m 600 m [South Exit] Shrine Notes You may wish to take the time to visit Shibamata and Kameari separately.
+Notes You may wish to take the time to visit Shibamata and Kameari separately.
 It is recommended that you visit the restroom at the station before embarking on your tour.

-Taishakuten-sando

-The approach to the temple retains the feeling of a
+Taishakuten-sando off against the backdrop of Shibamata Station.
+The approach to the temple retains the feeling of a About

-About

-front of Niten-mon Gate downtown area in the Showa era.
+The road is paved with stone and mostly flat.
+Be careful as the road in front of the Niten-mon Gate of Daikyoji Temple is also used by cars.
+There is a wheelchair-accessible restroom in front of Niten-mon Gate downtown area in the Showa era.
 You can almost hear Tora-san greeting you as you walk along it.
 Be enticed by the aromas spilling forth from old established shops offering products such as dango, senbei, river fish, tsukudani, and pickles.
 Enjoy these delicacies after visiting Taishakuten Temple.